onionys/micropython-mt7697-experiment-bin/README.md

     115200 8 N 1

-The Serial Port window of Arduino IDE is a easy way to establish connection with linkit7697 MicroPython REPL.
+The Serial Port window of Arduino IDE is an easy way to establish connection with linkit7697 MicroPython REPL.

 # Function Test Examples